CSIS-iLab/beyond_parallel/README.md

 1. Run `$ npm install` in the root directory
 2. Run `$ npm start` to run the development task, which watches the WP theme directory for changes & compiles the SCSS files.
+3. Changes to the Gulp tasks can be made by modifying the `config.json`.

 To build for production: